 Erica Walker enlists citizen scientists to combat cities’ din.

 After eight years of capturing urban sounds at hundreds of locations across Greater Boston, Walker is the first to admit she’s hyper-sensitive, even to low frequencies: “I hear buses, I feel buses,” she says, pointing out their diesel engines idling in Harvard Square.
-She’ll do a little complaining, but mostly she’s busy mounting a battle against what she considers the aural onslaught that American city-dwellers contend with, at the risk of their physical and mental health.
+But these days she primarily tunes in to support the mounting wider cultural and political battle against what she considers the aural onslaught that American city-dwellers contend with, at the risk of their physical and mental health.
 As a young scholar, Walker is actively contributing to a body of epidemiological work.
 But at the same time, she’s figuring out how to quickly apply her research: to measure and raise awareness of noise as a multi-faceted problem and offer ways to more effectively address its impact.

 As a doctoral student, Walker initially played computer-generated atonal sounds at high and low frequencies for healthy males, to measure the effects on their cardiovascular and stress-response systems.
 Her results indicated that noise, even at low frequencies, negatively affected heart-rate variability (the changes in the intervals between each beat, as distinct from heart rate, which is the average number of beats per minute).
 Higher variability, she explains, “typically means that the body has a strong ability to tolerate stress.”
 Lower variability is associated with health risks such as heart attacks, strokes, and diabetes.